We accept PayPal, Visa & Mastercard

 wicked world, steadfastly preserving their enchanted and – at times

-concerned with a deliciously
+People is concerned with a deliciously loony family who exist on

-loony family who exist on the pension cheque of the long since
+the pension check of the long since deceased former occupant of their

-complete stranger, dead for seven years.
-Mice are daringly rescued by
+years.
+Mice are daringly rescued by a poet.

-a poet.
 Strangers become family.

 The prodigal son returns.
-And lost
+And lost loves are finally and forever

-interesting characters represent William Saroyan's belief that
+found.
+These charming, interesting characters represent William

 The Beautiful People opened in 1941 at the Lyceum Theatre